namyeon/namyeon.github.io/index.md

 ### Conference Papers:

 *   [c.13] **Lee, N.,** Dockter, C., & Lee, S. (2020, May 20-27).
 Effects of Popularity Cues in Health News: An Eye-Tracking Study.
-Presented to the International Communication Association, Gold Coast, Australia.
+Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual due to COVID-19.

 *   [c.12] **Lee, N.,** Dockter, C., & Lee, S. (2020, May 20-27).
 Engaging African-American Population in Clinical Trials: Effects of Communication Source and Racial Representation.
-Presented to the International Communication Association, Gold Coast, Australia.
+Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual due to COVID-19.

 *   [c.11] Dockter, C., **Lee, N.,** Hong, Y., & Lee, S. (2020, May 20-27).
 Cognitive and Emotional Processing of Instagram Posts: The Impact of Thin vs. Overweight Body Portrayals.
-Presented to the International Communication Association, Gold Coast, Australia.
+Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual due to COVID-19.

 *   [c.10] **Lee, N.,** Buchanan, K., & Yu, M. (2019, November 2-6).
 Each Post Matters: A content analysis of #mentalhealth images on Instagram.
 Presented to the American Public Health Association Conference, Philadeliphia, PA.